 The nursery distributes the bare root seedlings from mid-March through April with a 100 seedling minimum for each species.

-Trees for 3rd Graders
+Trees for 3rd Graders Suspended for 2024

 The nursery sponsors the NJ Third Grade Seedling Program where every third grader in the state is entitled to a free seedling when requested by a teacher or class representative.